Whiplash injury claims

 - Photos or videos from the scene that show the damage

 Whiplash is typically diagnosed based on a person's symptoms, medical history, and physical examination.
-During the examination, a healthcare provider will likely check for signs of injury, such as tenderness or pain in the neck and shoulders, limited range of motion, and muscle spasms.
-They may also check for neurological symptoms such as numbness or tingling in the arms or hands.
+They will check for signs of injury such as tenderness or pain in the neck and shoulders, limited range of motion, and muscle spasms and may also check for neurological symptoms such as numbness or tingling in the arms or hands.
+Imaging tests such as X-rays, CT scans, or MRIs may be ordered to rule out other more serious injuries or to confirm the diagnosis.

 What if the other driver refuses to provide details?

-Occasionally, the other driver may refuse to give their details.
+Occasionally the other driver may refuse to give their details.
 Section 170 of the Road Traffic Act 1988 confirms it is illegal for a person to not give you their details in the event of a crash.
-In the event a driver refuses to exchange information, you should report their vehicle to the police and obtain a police reference number.
+In the event a driver refuses to exchange information you should report their vehicle to the police and obtain a police reference number.
 This may then prove to be another valuable piece of evidence.

 What are the different grades of whiplash?

-Medical professionals often classify whiplash injuries into three grades, based on the severity of the symptoms and the amount of tissue damage.
+Medical professionals often classify whiplash injuries into three grades based on the severity of the symptoms and the amount of tissue damage.

 These grades are as follows: